mothur/mothur.github.io/_wiki/classify.seqs.md

 -   1.25.0 - segfault if no files are given.
 Should return error message instead. - [https://forum.mothur.org/viewtopic.php?f=4&t=1525](https://forum.mothur.org/viewtopic.php?f=4&t=1525)
 -   1.28.0 Added count parameter
--   1.28.0 Changed name of \"bayesian\" method to \"wang\"
+-   1.28.0 Changed name of "bayesian" method to "wang"
 -   1.28.0 mothur will ignore sequences present in the taxonomy file, but not in the reference file.
--   1.28.0 Bug Fix: - if taxonomy file contained file path information
-    \"cannot resolve path for\" error was thrown.
+-   1.28.0 Bug Fix: - if taxonomy file contained file path information "cannot resolve path for" error was thrown.
 -   1.29.0 Bug Fix: - if input directory was given with a group file, path was incorrect.
 -   1.32.0 Removed extra name checks to speed up reading of taxonomy